MACS: Measurement-Aware Consistency Sampling for Inverse Problems: Method

+Intuitively, the higher the residual, the more freedom the CM denoiser has over the generation of details, leading to finer reconstructions due to the greater magnitude of added noise.

-The general CM sampling process using the Inverse-aDDIM algorithm is illustrated in Fig.~\ref{fig:illustration}, where the new noisy latent obtained through our proposed algorithm is denoised via the Inverse CM solver in a few-step iterative manner.
+Fig.~\ref{fig:illustration} depicts the general CM sampling trajectory under MACS, where the new noisy latent obtained through the proposed measurement-aware update is iteratively refined by the CM $f_\theta$ in a few sampling steps.

+In addition to the scalar hyperparameter $\gamma$, MACS allows for further design choices, such as step-dependent schedules for $\gamma$ and potential normalization of the residual by an estimate of $\|\mathcal{A}\|_2^2$ or the measurement noise level $\sigma_y$.
+In this work, however, we focus on a simple constant-$\gamma$ configuration that already yields consistent gains.
+The full procedure is outlined in Algorithm~\ref{alg:macsampler}.